FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Related Work

 \subsection{Few-Shot Class-Incremental Learning}

 The FSCIL problem was proposed by~\citet{FSCIL}.
 Concretely, FSCIL aims at learning from severely insufficient samples incrementally while preserving already learned knowledge.
 TOPIC~\cite{FSCIL} uses a neural gas network to learn and preserve the topology of features.
-Subsequently, CEC~\cite{CEC} utilizes a graph model to propagate context information between classifiers for adaptation.
+Subsequently, PFR~\cite{pan2024pseudo} employs a pseudo-set training strategy with frequency-based feature refinement to mitigate the lack of discriminative feature learning.
 Also, some models like FACT~\cite{FACT} try to use virtual prototypes to reserve for new ones, thus ensuring incremental learning ability.
 The SOTA method BiDist~\cite{BiDist} utilizes a novel distillation structure to alleviate the effects of forgetting.

-Recently, with the breakthroughs in 2D PTMs, a number of works attempt to leverage the vast knowledge acquired by 2D PTMs, which is effective in learning new concepts and alleviating the problem of forgetting~\cite{CLIP1, CLIP2,vlmodel}.
+Recently, with the breakthroughs in 2D PTMs, a number of works have attempted to leverage the vast knowledge acquired by 2D PTMs, which is effective in learning new concepts and alleviating the problem of forgetting~\cite{CLIP1, CLIP2}.
 With almost perfect performance, these models have attracted a lot of interest and attention.

+The preceding methods are all 2D methods, except for \citet{FSCIL-3D}'s work which explores the FSCIL task in 3D point cloud data. \citet{FSCIL-3D} points out the domain gap between synthetic instances from the base task and real-scanned samples in incremental steps is a specific issue of 3D FSCIL.
+The domain gap exacerbates the inherent issues of catastrophic forgetting and overfitting in the FSCIL task.
+To address this, they propose microshapes to minimize variation between synthetic and real data and achieve domain adaptation.

-The preceding methods are all 2D methods, except for \citet{FSCIL-3D}'s work which explores the FSCIL task in 3D point cloud data.
-However, \citet{FSCIL-3D}'s work neither supplements knowledge for few-shot data nor addresses the high-noise nature of real-world scanned data, resulting in limited performance in 3D FSCIL tasks.
+However, \citet{FSCIL-3D}'s work neither supplements knowledge for few-shot data and domain gap nor addresses the high-noise nature of real-world scanned data, resulting in limited performance in 3D FSCIL tasks.
 In contrast, our FILP-3D successfully addresses the shortcomings mentioned above by introducing V-L PTMs and two newly proposed modules.